 Essentially, Goldwater thought of himself, and still does, not as a man prepared to or even desiring to run and administer the government of the United States, but as a leader of a cause.

 If his many past statements about selling off the Tennessee Valley Authority or vigorously defeating communism were not enough to trouble moderates, there was Goldwater’s vote against the 1964 Civil Rights Act, which placed him on the extreme end of his own party.
 Goldwater was anti-big government and not a racist, but it was the wrong time for such nice distinctions and contributed to his lack of Republican support.
-Only three of the nation’s 16 Republican governors supported his nomination.
+Only three of the nation’s 16 Republican governors backed his nomination.

 Johnson easily had his way against such a punching bag.
 But instead of using this opportunity to build a mandate around a specific, progressive agenda in line with his Great Society spending plans, White notes how President sat back and focused on broadening his appeal.
 “And I just want to tell you this – we’re in favor of a lot of things and we’re against mighty few,” Johnson said when taking time on the campaign trail.